 Class of 2023

-Phoebe Zalenski, worked as lab manager post-graduation, now at Simmons University for a master’s in social work Sara Villani, now at UAMS for medical school Bennett Perkins, now at UAMS for medical school Amber Alzufari, now at UAMS for medical school
+Phoebe Zalenski, now at Simmons University for a master’s in social work Sara Villani, now at UAMS for medical school Bennett Perkins, now at UAMS for medical school Amber Alzufari, now at UAMS for medical school

 Class of 2022